 Hello.
-This is The Daily Bone and I’m your lively doggie reporter Chester L. W. Stephens.
+This is The Daily Bone and I’m your lively doggie reporter Chester L. W. Spaniel.

 When I first heard there was a book and a movie called “Fifty Shades of Gray,” I thought it would be all about Western New York in March!
 Indeed, during this time of year we have unrelenting gray clouds, melting snow drifts, compacted gray ice underfoot, and gray grunge tracked into the house.